HB-2311

 Plain Language

-Operators must implement reasonable measures to prevent the conversational AI service from generating three categories of content for minor account holders: (1) visual material depicting sexual conduct, (2) direct statements encouraging the minor to engage in sexual conduct, and (3) statements that sexually objectify the minor.
-The standard is 'reasonable measures' — not absolute prevention — giving operators some flexibility in implementation.
-'Sexual conduct' is defined by cross-reference to A.R.S. § 13-3551, which covers a broad range of sexual acts.
+Operators must institute reasonable measures to prevent their conversational AI service from: (1) producing visual material of sexual conduct for minor account holders, (2) generating direct statements that a minor should engage in sexual conduct, and (3) generating statements that sexually objectify a minor account holder.
+The standard is 'reasonable measures' — not absolute prevention — but the obligation covers three distinct categories of harmful sexually explicit content directed at minors.

 Statutory Text